jonathanstathakis/cms/burgundy.md

 - Grand Auxerrois

+  - Irancy:
-  - Irancy: + light reds made from PN.
+					- light reds made from PN.
+  - St-Bris:
-  - St-Bris: + Appellation of Sauvignon Blanc.
-Only one in Burgundy.
+					- Appellation of Sauvignon Blanc.
+					- Only one in Burgundy.

 - Côte Chalonnaise:
+  - Montagny:
-  - Montagny: + white wine
+					- white wine
+					- primarily chardonnay
   - Bouzeron:
     - aligoté only
   - Givry: